apache/opennlp/README.md

 The Apache OpenNLP team is planning to change the package namespace from `opennlp` to `org.apache.opennlp` in a future release (potentially 4.x).
 This change will be made to align with standard Java package naming conventions and to avoid potential conflicts with other libraries.

-In addition, the Apache OpenNLP team is considering the raise of the minimal Java version to JDK 21+ in a future release (potentially 4.x) to take advantage of the latest language features and improvements.
+In addition, the Apache OpenNLP team raised the minimal Java version to JDK 21+ for the 3.0.0 release to take advantage of the latest language features and improvements.

 ## Branches and Merging Strategy